 An in-depth study of the processes of vertebrate development and reproduction with emphasis on the underlying molecular and cellular mechanisms.
 Gametogenesis, fertilization, cleavage, gastrulation, organogenesis, histological differentiation, early events in embryological development, and late events in embryological development.
-Prerequisites: BIOL2220, 2230 Corequisites: BIOL3520L

-Offered: Alternate years
+Prerequisites: BIOL2220, 2230, 3720, or Instructor's permission.
+Corequisites: BIOL3520L Offered: Alternate years